 Similar considerations apply also to the charge conservation equation itself, in which transport of $n$ by the part of $\Rdot$ due to $e\phi$ looks like a large term, but the same polarisation cancellation applies to this term, so that the ExB velocity transports $\rhogc$ which is replaced by the scalar quantity $\vor=-\div\vec P$ functioning as a generalised vorticity.
 The equation for $\vor$ is essentially a simple generalisation of the vorticity equation in any two-fluid model.
 This has been shown elsewhere \cite{Lee01,Miyato09}.
 Again, all the dominant transport effects are given by the lowest order terms due to $\phi$ and $\Apl$ in $H$ and the drift tensor due to $\Astar$, except for the dependence of $\vor$ itself on the appearance of the ExB energy in $L$.

-One can always check this by keeping some higher order terms in $H$ or $\Astar$ in the theoretical model (for example, $mu_E^2$ compared to $2\mu B$ in $a^2$ in Eq.\ \ref{eq:ue2}) neglecting them {\it a priori} in computations, and then measuring them {\it a posteriori} in the results.
-A good example of how to do this is given in a recent paper by Idomura \cite{Idomura12}.
-Results in this vein with gyrofluid models of electromagnetic core and edge turbulence will be published elsewhere.
+One can always check this by keeping some higher order terms in $H$ or $\Astar$ in the theoretical model (for example, $mu_E^2$ compared to $2M\Omega$ in $r^2$ in Eq.\ \ref{eq:ue2}) neglecting them {\it a priori} in computations, and then measuring them {\it a posteriori} in the results.
+A good example of how to do this is given in some recent papers \cite{Idomura12,pet15}.